NakedFerret/NakedFerret.github.io/_posts/2014-03-03-simple-notes-new-note.md

 * `style/input_areas/`
 * `style/input_areas.css`

-from the sample BuildingBlocks application found [here (zip)](https://github.com/buildingfirefoxos/Building-Blocks/archive/gh-pages.zip)
+from the sample BuildingBlocks application found [here (zip)](https://github.com/buildingfirefoxos/Building-Blocks/archive/gh-pages.zip).
+I also imported the `headers.css` and `input_areas.css` files.

 The structure for the header is simply